 Common areas for treatment include lips, cheeks, eye bags or tear troughs, forehead, brows (also known as a brow lift) nose, nasolabial folds (smile lines), marionette lines, jowls, chin and jawline.
 They can also be used to correct the skeletal appearance of the eye socket.

-Dermal fillers are licensed to last up to 12 – 22 months depending on the type of filler used.
+Dermal fillers are licensed to last up to 18 months depending on the type of filler used.
 Longevity also depends upon the area treated.
 The less mobile the area, the longer the treatment will last.

 We use ice and inject local anaesthetic to the entry points used to treat the face.
 The fillers we use also have local anaesthetic in them – all of which seek to minimise any pain from the treatment.